Documentation

 Which placeholders are available depends on the context.
 Not all placeholders are available in all parts of the config.
 For example, the HTTP app sets placeholders that are only available in areas of the config related to handling HTTP requests.

-The following placeholders are always available:
+The following placeholders are always available (global):

 Placeholder Description